Once scientists asked the question and it was not an obvious

 like many other fields of geophysics, a breakthrough in organization

 and funding because of two developments connected with the Cold War.
-First came the U.S. Navy's
+First came the creation of the U.S. Navy's

 Office of Naval Research, which naturally took great interest in anything that might bear on the Navy's confrontation with the Soviet Union.
 The ONR liberally dispensed money for all sorts